Campus security information

 When minors are on campus, the following expectations apply:

 - Minors on campus accompanying employees, students or visitors for activities other than registered courses are expected to be under the supervision of a responsible adult while on college property in the interest of safety and to minimize disruption to classes and operations.
-The responsible adult is required to keep the minor(s) in an unobstructed line of sight at all times and are responsible for ensuring that minors on campus adhere to College policies and procedures.
+The responsible adult is required to keep the minor(s) in an unobstructed line of sight at all times and is responsible for ensuring that minors on campus adhere to College policies and procedures.

 - Minors are not allowed to participate in or engage in activities within laboratories, machine shops, and other potentially hazardous areas unless part of a college program.
 College programs include waivers and safety training as appropriate for programs.

-- If an employee has an unforeseen emergency, and is required to temporarily and minimally bring their minor to work, the employee’s immediate supervisor will have the discretion to determine if the minor may remain at work and shall notify the Campus Patrol Office.
+- If an employee has an unforeseen emergency and is required to temporarily and minimally bring their minor to work, the employee’s immediate supervisor will have the discretion to determine if the minor may remain at work and shall notify the Campus Patrol Office.
 Regular or lengthy presence on campus is not considered temporary.

-- If a student has an unforeseen emergency, and is required to bring their minor to campus, instructors have the discretion to make infrequent and temporary exceptions regarding the care of minors by students registered in the class.
+- If a student has an unforeseen emergency and is required to bring their minor to campus, instructors have the discretion to make infrequent and temporary exceptions regarding the care of minors by students registered in the class.
 In these cases, minors are not allowed to sit in the hallway or be unsupervised in other locations on campus.

 The Chief Human Resource Officer is responsible for oversight of this policy.
 All unaccompanied minors on campus must be reported to the Campus Patrol Office by calling (810) 989-5757 or Ext.
 5757.